SainsburyWellcomeCentre/aeon_mecha/readme.md

 Ensure you stay in the `~/ProjectAeon/aeon_mecha` directory for the rest of the set-up instructions, regardless of which set-up procedure you follow below.

 [Option 1](./docs/env_setup/local/miniconda_conda_local_setup.md): **miniconda** (python distribution) and **conda** (python version manager, environment manager, package manager, and package dependency manager)

+- *Note*: **mambaforge** and **mamba** can be used as faster, drop-in replacements for 'miniconda' and 'conda', respectively.
+You can set up the Aeon environment using them, following roughly the same instructions as above.
+See [here](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html) for more info.

 [Option 2](./docs/env_setup/local/pip_venv_local_setup.md): **pip** (python package manager) and **venv** (python environment manager)